 Plan Your Visit

 Please review our Festival Safety Plan before requesting tickets and before your visit to our Festival.

 Before the Show

 - Plan your lunch: Students are welcome to bring packed lunches to eat before the show.
-Snacks, sandwiches, and beverages will also be available at our concession (cash, debit, Visa, and Mastercard accepted).
+Snacks, sandwiches, and beverages will also be available at our concession (cash, debit and all major credit cards accepted).

 - Takeout and café options are available nearby on Cornwall Avenue.
-Please arrive at least 1.5 hours before the show begins to allow time to walk there, order, and be back in the Bard Village 45 minutes before curtain.
+If walking off-site, please arrive at least 1.5 hours before the show begins.
+Consider ordering ahead to allow time to walk there, pick up your food, and be back in the Bard Village 1 hour before your show starts.

 - Students are welcome to dress casually, but we suggest dressing for the weather.
 We recommend wearing a sweater or jacket and comfy shoes.